-Net cash from operations for the year ended December 31, 1996, totaled \$86.1 million, comprised of \$82.1 million of income before charges for depreciation and amortization and \$4.0 million from changes in other operating assets and liabilities.
-This compares with cash flows from operations of \$78.5 million for the year ended 1995, which was comprised of \$70.0 million of income before charges for depreciation and amortization and \$8.5 million of cash provided by other working capital changes.
-The \$7.6 million increase in cash provided by operations in 1996 reflects higher income earned in 1996, partially offset by higher cash payments for accrued expenses in 1996.
-Net cash from operations for the year ended December 31, 1994 totaled \$70.1 million, which was comprised of \$69.6 million of income before charges for depreciation and amortization and \$0.5 million from working capital sources of cash.
-Net cash from operations include interest payments related to the First Mortgage Notes (the Notes) of \$34.7 million, \$35.5 million and \$36.1 million for each of the years ended 1996, 1995 and 1994, respectively.
+Net cash from operations for the year ended December 31, 1997, totaled \$83.6 million, comprised of \$85.1 million of income before charges for depreciation and amortization, partially offset by \$1.5 million used for working capital changes.
+This compares with cash flows from operations of \$86.1 million for the year ended 1996, which was comprised of \$82.1 million for income before charges for depreciation and amortization and \$4.0 million from working capital changes.
+The \$2.5 million decrease in cash provided by operations in 1997 resulted from higher accounts receivable balances at December 31, 1997, as compared to December 31, 1996, and lower product inventory sales during 1997, partially offset by higher income earned in 1997 and lower cash payments for accrued expenses in 1997.
+Net cash from operations for the year ended December 31, 1995 totaled \$78.5 million, which was comprised of \$70.0 million of income before charges for depreciation and amortization and \$8.5 million of cash provided by other working capital changes.
+Net cash from operations include interest payments related to the First Mortgage Notes (the "Notes") of \$33.6 million, \$34.7 million and \$35.5 million for each of the years ended 1997, 1996 and 1995, respectively.

 The Partnership routinely invests excess cash in liquid investments as part of its cash management program.
 Investments of cash in discounted commercial paper and Eurodollar time deposits with original maturities at date of purchase of 90 days or less are included in cash and cash equivalents.
-Short-term investments of cash consist of investment-grade corporate notes with maturities during 1997.
-Long-term investments are comprised of investment-grade corporate notes with varying maturities between 1998 and 2001.
+Short-term investments of cash consist of investment-grade corporate notes with maturities during 1998.
+Long-term investments are comprised of investment-grade corporate notes with varying maturities between 1999 and 2002.
 Interest income earned on all investments is included in cash from operations.
-Cash flows from investing activities included proceeds from investments of \$18.6 million, \$69.0 million and \$23.8 million for each of the years ended 1996, 1995 and 1994, respectively.
-Cash flows from investing activities also included additional investments of \$14.4 million, \$62.4 million and \$65.5 million for each of the years ended 1996, 1995 and 1994, respectively.
+Cash flows from investing activities included proceeds from investments of \$25.0 million, \$18.6 million and \$69.0 million for each of the years ended 1997, 1996 and 1995, respectively.
+Cash flows from investing activities also included additional investments of \$6.2 million, \$14.4 million and \$62.4 million for each of the years ended 1997, 1996 and 1995, respectively.
+Cash balances related to the investment of cash and proceeds from the investment of cash were \$56.1 million, \$65.0 million and \$74.9 million for the years ended December 31, 1997, 1996 and 1995, respectively.
+The increase in cash investments in 1995 was in anticipation of an increase in capital expenditures which were incurred in 1996 and were funded by proceeds from investments.
+Capital expenditures were \$32.9 million, \$51.3 million and \$26.0 million for the years ended December 31, 1997, 1996 and 1995, respectively.